 Results of photophobia relief assessment are similar.
-Two trials reported significant superiority of rizatriptan 10 mg compared to naratriptan 2.5 (59.2% versus 47.2; p<0.05) and zolmitriptan 2.5 mg (64.4% versus 56.5%; p=0.029) in providing patients with photophobia relief at two-hours.
-Relief at two-hours with photophobia relief at two-hours, however.
+Two trials reported significant superiority of rizatriptan 10 mg compared to naratriptan 2.5 (59.2% vs. 47.2; p<0.05) and zolmitriptan 2.5 mg (64.4% vs. 56.5%; p=0.029) in providing patients with photophobia relief at two hours.
+Rizatriptan 10 mg was found to be equal to sumatriptan 100 mg with regard to photophobia relief at two hours, however.
 Relief of photophobia rates also did not differ between sumatriptan 100 mg and naratriptan 2.5 mg and zolmitriptan 5 mg.
-Eletriptan 40 mg was superior to encapsulated sumatriptan 100 mg in one of three trials and the 80 mg dose was similar to encapsulated zolmitriptan 2.5 mg in treating photophobia at two-hours.
+Eletriptan 40 mg was superior to encapsulated sumatriptan 100 mg in one of three trials and the 80 mg dose was similar to encapsulated zolmitriptan 2.5 mg in treating photophobia at two hours.

-Six trials reported on phonophobia relief at two-hours.
-One trial reported that significantly more patients experienced relief of phonophobia while taking rizatriptan 10 mg (65%) than naratriptan $2.5 (51.9\%) (p < 0.05).^{43}$ Eletriptan 40 mg was superior in both trials of encapsulated sumatriptan 100 mg and the 80 mg dose was similar to encapsulated zolmitriptan 2.5 mg in treating phonophobia at two-hours.
+Six trials reported on phonophobia relief at two hours.
+One trial reported that significantly more patients experienced relief of phonophobia while taking rizatriptan 10 mg (65%) than naratriptan 2.5 (51.9%) (p<0.05).
+Eletriptan 40 mg was superior in both trials of encapsulated sumatriptan 100 mg and the 80 mg dose was similar to encapsulated zolmitriptan 2.5 mg in treating phonophobia at two hours.
 Results from the remaining trials were insignificant.